lyrx/ethsigner/Readme.md

 ### Monday 2024/02/26

-I am currently preparing a road map setting milestones for both backend and frontend.
+I am currently developing a roadmap that outlines key milestones for both the backend and frontend components of our project.

-Backend: Unpack epub ebooks and upload it to MongoDB while at the same time modifying and enriching the structure.
-There must be so much concept behind this, that I can generalize the method to other text formats.
-Frontend: Will be based on Next.js/Vercel, like my blog.
-I already took some time to hack into the blog and extend it by authentication based on MetaMask.
-When I did the initial basic steps on the backend I will go on with the frontend that will offer a NFT powered reading subscription service.
-The content is unspecified at the moment, it could be news, novel, all sorts of literature, even video.
-The basic archtiecture is supposed to be generic, but I will have to decide soon what really should be implemented for the POC.
+**Backend**: The focus is on deconstructing EPUB ebooks to upload their content into MongoDB, while also enhancing their structure.
+This process is designed to be adaptable, allowing for the method to be applied to various text formats in the future.

+**Frontend**: This will leverage Next.js/Vercel, building upon my blog's existing framework.
+I've integrated MetaMask authentication into the blog as a foundational step.
+Once the backend setup is in progress, I will shift focus to the frontend to introduce an NFT-powered subscription service for reading.
+The service aims to be content-agnostic, potentially encompassing news, novels, literature, and even video.
+Although the architecture is intended to be flexible, a decision on the specific content for the Proof of Concept (POC) will be made shortly.